LegalizeAdulthood/vteffect/readme.md

 * `vtasm`, a utility to assemble text commands into escape sequences
 * `vteffect`, a program for generating VT100 animation effects

+# Building

+To build the code, you will need a CMake 3.12 or later and a modern C++ compiler that supports C++17.
+Use CMake to generate a build script for your platform and then build normally from there.

 # scat

 Scat is a slow cat program designed to allow you to play